tlongers/doccydoc/sphinx/source/units.rst

 **Description**

-Indicates whether the value in ``Parent relationship: Date first cited`` is the actual date on which a unit became the parent of another, or the earliest date a source has referred to the relationship
+Indicates whether the value in ``Unit: Related Units First Cited Date`` is the actual date on which a unit became the parent of another, or the earliest date a source has referred to the relationship

 **Type of field**